pezra/pezra.github.io/_posts/2018-03-29-hypermedia-format-manifesto.md

 ## why now {#why_now}

-There has been a fair bit of discussion in [HTTP APIs hypermedia channel](https://httpapis.slack.com/messages/C1JQJUF2T)Â ([get an invite](http://slack.httpapis.com/)) lately about hypermedia formats (particularly those of the JSON variety).
+There has been a fair bit of discussion in [HTTP APIs hypermedia channel](https://httpapis.slack.com/messages/C1JQJUF2T) ([get an invite](http://slack.httpapis.com/)) lately about hypermedia formats (particularly those of the JSON variety).
 Personally, i find all of the existing options wanting.
-Iâ€™m not sure the world needs yet another JSON based hypermedia format but the discussion did prompt me to try to articulate what i value in a format.
+I'm not sure the world needs yet another JSON based hypermedia format but the discussion did prompt me to try to articulate what i value in a format.
 The format is blatantly stolen from [the agile manifesto](http://agilemanifesto.org/).